Across the Globe

-The main concern with renewable energy at present is the cost, as it will require huge investment to implement the infrastructure necessary to support the variability of renewable energy.
+The main concern with renewable energy at present is the cost, as it will require a huge investment to implement the infrastructure necessary to support the variability of renewable energy.

 Concerns are commonly raised about renewable energy with regards to the carbon footprint in the actual production of turbines and solar panels.
 An environmental life-cycle assessment on 2 MW wind turbines was carried out, taking into account all aspects of the production cycle and continual maintenance of the turbine.
 It was found that these turbines offer a net benefit to carbon emissions after just five to eight months of operation.
 Technology is advancing rapidly, with lifetimes of 25-30 years now being the industry standard, allowing turbines to provide clean energy for the majority of their operation.